A drive to boot from when your machine won’t boot.

-Click on the Start menu (or type the Windows key on your keyboard) and begin typing “recovery drive” (without the quotes).
-The first search result should be “Create a recovery drive”.
+Click on the Start menu (or type the Windows key on your keyboard) and begin typing recovery drive.
+The first search result should be “Recovery Drive – App”, as shown above.
 As soon as that appears, click on it.

-After confirming UAC (not shown), you’ll be presented with the Recovery Drive wizard’s first screen.
+After confirming User Account Control (not shown), you’ll be presented with the Recovery Drive wizard’s first screen.

-Make sure that “Back up system files to the recovery drive” is checked.
-This may require a larger flash drive, but ensures that you’ll be able to reinstall your system from scratch using this drive, should the need arise.
+Make sure “Back up system files to the recovery drive” is checked.
+This may require a larger flash drive but ensures that should the need arise, you’ll be able to reinstall your system from scratch using this drive.

-When complete, the wizard displays available drives, as well as the minimum size the drive should be.
+When complete, the wizard displays available drives as well as the minimum size the drive needs to be.

-If more than one is listed, click on the one you want to use, and then click Next.
+If more than one is listed, click on the one you want to use and click Next.

 You’ll be given an important warning.

-The drive you use for your recovery drive (in this case, my USB drive) will be completely erased.
+The drive you use for your recovery drive will be completely erased.

 Make sure there is no important data on the drive, and click Create to begin the process.

-This can take a surprisingly long time — at least it did for me.
-The length of time depends on the speed of your machine, your flash drive, your USB interface, and even what else you might be doing with your computer as the process proceeds.
+This can take a surprisingly long time — at least it did for me1.
+The length of time depends on the speed of your machine, your flash drive, your USB interface, and what else you are doing with your computer as the process proceeds.

-When completed, the wizard simply displays a message that it’s done.
+When completed, the wizard displays a message that it’s done.

 Click Finish to exit the wizard.